 REVIEW: Submissions accepted from June 1st to July 31st

-All Packet information is available online or by calling the number below.
+All Packet information is available online or by calling customer service or your regional office.

-Entries for the Disabled Hunter Road Access Permit drawing for Deer and Elk must either be submitted online or postmarked to the address below by July 31, 2019 to be valid.
+Entries for the Disabled Hunter Road Access Permit drawing for Deer and Elk must be submitted online before July 31 to be valid.